konacurrents/SemanticMarkerAPI/README.md

 ------------------------------------------------------------------------------------------
 # Messaging BNF Grammar

 These are the Websocket and MQTT messaging formats.
-This includes the legacy websocket interface defined as the <b>Barklet Language</b>.
+This includes the original [iDogWatch](https://iDogWatch.com) websocket interface defined as the <b>Barklet Language</b>.
 The format is a mix of original Barklet Language used with WebSockets, and the newer JSON Format messages.

 > [!NOTE]
-> Many of the messages described in the following BNF Grammar can be run through the shell commands at: [Example curl commands](curlCommands) To run, download the scripts and run with a valid username and password.
+> Many of the messages described in the following BNF Grammar can be run through the UNIX shell commands at: [Example curl commands](curlCommands) To run, download the scripts and run with a valid username and password.
+CURL is a tool to send web REST commands from the command line.

 ## BNF Grammar for Barklet Language